-There is no universal, standard definition for employee engagement — perhaps because the concept is so multifaceted.
+There is no one universal definition for employee engagement, perhaps because the concept is multifaceted.
 However, we can start simple and build up to explore the more complex areas of the topic.

-Put very simply, employee engagement is about the trust and emotional commitment employees have towards their roles, their work and their organisation.
-When the right conditions are in place, an employee becomes engaged with their work, understands (and is passionate about) the purpose of the company — and is motivated to play their part in the organisation’s success.
+Put very simply, employee engagement is about the trust, and emotional commitment employees have towards their roles, work, managers, and overall organisation.
+When the right conditions are in place, an employee becomes engaged with their work, understands the company’s purpose — and is motivated to play their part in the organisation’s success.

-Employee engagement rests upon authentic communication, trust and respect.
-It’s more than just an employee’s commitment toward their organisation — it’s also a result of an organisation’s commitment towards its people.
-An engaged employee works because they are enthusiastic about their work — and they work at your organisation because they care about your particular organisation and they want it to succeed.
-This results in increased discretionary effort and an improved commitment to organisational goals.
+Employee engagement is reliant on authentic communication, trust and respect.
+It’s more than just an employee’s commitment toward their organisation — it’s also the result of an organisation’s commitment to its people.

 To understand the concept further, read about why employee engagement is important

-So although discussion surrounding employee engagement has evolved over the years, we must bring it back to its fundamentals when we consider employee engagement strategies — that being a commitment between the organisation and its employees.
+Although discussion surrounding employee engagement has evolved over the years, we must bring it back to its fundamentals when considering employee engagement strategies.

 So what does an engaged employee look like?
 Below are a few signs: